learnk8s/learnk8s.io/src/templating/content.md

 _Search and replace._

-If you're familiar with `bash`, you can implement the search and replace with few lines of `sed`.
+If you're familiar with `bash`, you can implement search and replace with few lines of `sed`.

 Your Pod should contain a placeholder like this: